Research

 LTAT.05.007 Human Computer Interaction – Lecturer

-University of Tartu (Spring 2019 and 2020, sample syllabus)
+University of Tartu (Spring 2019 to 2023)

 INFSCI 1017 Implementation of Information Systems – Lecturer

-University of Pittsburgh (Spring 2017, sample syllabus)
+University of Pittsburgh (Spring 2017)

 Project Management – Lecturer